OpenMDAO/OpenMDAO-Framework/docs/devprocess.rst

 configuration manager to locate and merge your branch, and it will also make it easier for other developers on the team to help you if you run into a problem.

-The following command will create a branch and create and bootstrap the
+The following command will create a branch as well as create and bootstrap the
 buildout:

 ::

-  python /OpenMDAO/dev/trunk/util/setup_branch.py -t <ticket number> [-d <description>][-s <source repository>][-b <config file>]
+  <python> /OpenMDAO/dev/trunk/util/mkbranch.py -t <ticket number> [-d <description>][-s <source repository>][-b <config file>][-u <user name>]

-You must supply a ticket number to the script, and you can optionally provide a short description.
-The ``-b`` flag is also optional, and if you supply it, the script will use the config file you supply to create the buildout.
-It will also copy this file into your branch buildout directory and name it ``buildout.cfg``.
-You may be wondering where you would get a buildout.cfg file to customize before calling ``setup_branch.py``.
-You'll probably want to copy the version from the trunk, located in ``/OpenMDAO/dev/trunk/buildout/buildout.cfg``.
-If you don't supply a ``-b`` to ``setup_branch.py``, then it will use the version of the buildout config file on the trunk to initialize your buildout.
-This may or may not be what you want, but in any event, it's easy to modify the ``buildout.cfg`` file after running ``setup_branch.py`` and rerun the buildout again.

-Normally, you'll want to create your branch using the *trunk* as a basleline.
-This is the default for ``setup_branch.py``.
-If you want to branch off of another branch, then you should supply a ``-s <source repository>`` argument, where ``<source repository>`` is the top directory in the repository you want to branch from.
-For example, if I wanted to create a branch off of my ``T321`` branch to fix a bug on that branch, I would enter the following:
+where the following parameters are user specified:

+``<python>``
+   The specific version of python you want to use for the branch, for example, ``python2.6``.
+Whatever version of python you use for this command will be *hard-wired* into all of the buildout-generated scripts.

+``<ticket number>``
+   The ticket number used by the bug tracking system

+``<description>``
+   *(optional)* A short description  of the purpose of the branch.
+The description should be less than 15 characters in length.

+``<source repository>``
+   *(optional)* The top directory of the repository you want to branch from.
+If not supplied, this defaults to the top directory of the trunk.

+``<config file>``
+   *(optional)* The pathname of a buildout configuration file that will be used to run the buildout for the new branch.
+This file will be copied into ``buildout/buildout.cfg`` in the top level of the new branch.
+If not supplied, the buildout.cfg file from the trunk will be used.
+If that isn't what you want, you can easily modify the buildout.cfg file after creating the branch and run the buildout again.

+``<user name>``
+   *(optional)* This should be your username on *torpedo*.
+This is set automatically for you based on the LOGNAME environment variable, so generally you should not have to set this one.

+As an example, if I wanted to create a branch off of the trunk to fix a bug in the unit conversion code based on ticket 321 in the bug tracker and wanted to use version 2.6 of python, I could issue the following command:

 ::

-  python /OpenMDAO/util/setup_branch.py -t 321 -d bugfix -s /OpenMDAO/dev/developers/bnaylor/T321
+   python2.6 /OpenMDAO/dev/trunk/util/mkbranch.py -t 321 -d units_fix

-After the script runs, you will be sitting in the ``/OpenMDAO/dev/developers/<username>`` directory, where ``<username>`` is your user name on *torpedo*.
-For example, since my user name is *bnaylor*, my branch would be created in ``/OpenMDAO/dev/developers/bnaylor/T321-bugfix``.
+After the script runs, it places you in the ``/OpenMDAO/dev/developers/<username>`` directory, where ``<username>`` is your user name on *torpedo*.
+For example, since my user name is *bnaylor*, my branch from the command above would be created in ``/OpenMDAO/dev/developers/bnaylor/T321-units_fix``.
 Branches are named using the following form:

 ::

   T<ticket number>-<desc>

-where *desc* is a short description supplied using the ``-d`` argument.
+where ``<desc>`` is the short description supplied using the ``-d`` argument.

 At this point, your buildout should be configured, and your top level ``buildout`` directory should contain the following subdirectories:

-- bin
+``bin``
     Contains a buildout script, a buildout specific python interpreter, and other scripts that depend upon which parts you've included as part of your buildout.

-- develop-eggs
+``develop-eggs``
     Contains links to any directories that you've specified in the *develop* list in your ``buildout.cfg`` file.

-- eggs
+``eggs``
     Contains all of the installed eggs you've listed as dependencies in your ``buildout.cfg`` file.

-- parts
+``parts``
     Contains any files specific to any parts you've installed as part of your buildout.
 These could be anything.
-They don't have to be python related at all.
+They don't have to be python related.

 Working on Your Branch